devodo/DivertR/docs/Redirect.md

 Console.WriteLine(fooProxy.Echo("hello"));  // "hello mock"
 ```

-When a `Retarget` is added it is also pushed onto the Redirect via stack.
+When a `Retarget` is added it is also pushed onto the Redirect Via stack.
-Retarget substitutes are also able to relay calls to the proxy root or next via from the Redirect's `Relay` property:
+Retarget substitutes are also able to relay calls to the proxy root or next Via from the Redirect's `Relay` property:

 ```csharp
 IFoo next = fooRedirect.Relay.Next;